GSA/digitalgov.gov/content/news/2023/02/2023-02-23-digital-governance-at-gsa.md

 Our Digital Council was established in early 2019 to oversee implementation of the 21st Century Integrated Digital Experience Act ([21st Century IDEA](https://digital.gov/resources/21st-century-integrated-digital-experience-act/)), which requires federal agencies to modernize their websites and improve customer experience.

-{{< card-quote text="GSA&'s Digital Council is "empowered to make recommendations and decisions to improve GSA's digital presence, and advocate on behalf of GSA customers."" cite="GSA Digital Council Charter" >}}
+{{< card-quote text="GSA&'s Digital Council is empowered to make recommendations and decisions to improve GSA's digital presence, and advocate on behalf of GSA customers." cite="GSA Digital Council Charter" >}}

 The Council is co-chaired by the Offices of Customer Experience, Strategic Communications, and Information Technology.
 These offices are the “three-legged stool” of GSA’s digital governance, collaborating across business lines to improve our customer’s experiences with GSA websites and digital services.